ApolloAuto/apollo/README.md

 * [Launch and Run Apollo](docs/howto/how_to_launch_Apollo.md)

-If at this point, you do not have a Hardware setup, please go to [Without Hardware](#without-hardware).
+Congratulations!
+You have successfully built out Apollo without Hardware.
+If you do have a vehicle and hardware setup for a particular version, please pick the Quickstart guide most relevant to your setup:

 ### With Hardware: